Visiting the Library

 A confirmed appointment or a Library card are required.
 All Library materials, regardless of location, require paging a minimum of 48 hours in advance.

 The Library is closed during the month of August and for two weeks at the end of December.
-In February 2019, the Library will also be closed for several months due to the Museum’s extensive renovation and reconstruction project.

 Where are the libraries?
 How do I get there?

 The MoMA Manhattan Library is located in The Lewis B. and Dorothy Cullman Education and Research Building at 4 West 54 Street, part of the Museum complex in midtown Manhattan.
 For directions to MoMA see Locations, hours, and admission.

 Upon arrival, enter on 54th Street and check in with the receptionist.
 You will receive an elevator pass.
 In the elevator, hold the pass in front of the small black window below the elevator buttons.
 When the light turns green, press 6.
 Remember to return the pass when you leave.

 Check in with the librarian.
 Check coats, bags, and cases in the lockers provided.
 Plastic bags are supplied to carry materials to and from the reading room.

 You may bring a laptop, notebooks, notes, paper, pencils, a camera, digital media, and cell phones.
 Cell phones must be silenced and may not be used on the sixth floor, including in reading rooms, hallways, offices, or bathrooms.
 Cell phones may only be used in the Cullman lobby and other public spaces.

 You must store coats, bags (including purses), laptop and camera cases, pens, and markers, and all other materials.